 2. A project on human extinction, in particular concerning what humanity should do to prepare for its own extinction.

-3. A project on philosophical issues tied to artificial intelligence, in particular language models, including questions concerning what language models represent about the world, what they ultimately model, and whether the models are subject to the norms of rationality, in particular, coherence norms.
+3. A project on philosophical issues tied to artificial intelligence, in particular language models, including questions concerning what language models represent about the world, what they ultimately model, whether the models are subject to the norms of rationality, in particular, coherence norms, and questions tied to interpreting machine learning models.

-I am also the director of the AI Project here at UNC and the main organizer of the Idealism Network
+I am the director of the AI Project here at UNC and the main organizer of the Idealism Network.

 Over the last few years I have been working on idealism, in particular a defense of a strong version of idealism, which holds that not just minds in general, but our human minds in particular, are metaphysically central to reality as a whole.
 This view is defended in some detail in my book